Everything PR News

 That architecture is moving inside a chatbox.

-A growing share of shoppers now begin product research with an AI engine before they touch Amazon or Google.
+A growing share of shoppers now begin product research with an engine before they touch Amazon or Google.
 Inside consumer categories — beauty, electronics, home, athletic apparel, sleep, kitchen, personal care, financial products — the shift is happening faster than in any environment built on physical distribution.
 Shoppers ask ChatGPT which moisturizer works for sensitive skin.
 They ask Claude which mattress fits a side sleeper with back pain.
 They ask Perplexity which wireless earbuds win on noise cancellation.
 They ask Google AI Overviews which coffee maker lasts ten years.

 The answer is written before the shopper opens a single browser tab.
 The only question is whether your brand is inside it.
+The companion read is Why Consumer Brands Need an AI Communications Strategy.

 The structural shift, named